ndkv/capsule-coin/README.md

 will launch an Ethereum node on your machine at `127.0.0.1:8545` which is connected to the `Rinkeby` test network and drop you in a JavaScript console.

-The console exposes Ethereum's [web3.js JavaScript API](https://github.com/ethereum/web3.js/). web3 is awesome as it allows us to interact with Ethereum blockchains through the browser, see `Interacting with your contracts` section.
+The console exposes Ethereum's [web3.js JavaScript API](https://github.com/ethereum/web3.js/). web3 is awesome as it allows us to interact with the network using JavaScript (yes, also in the browser!), see `Interacting with your contracts` section.

 #### Create an account